 Conformity and no reservations

-In response to the above invitation for direct contracting, we offer to supply the Goods, [add if applicable: “and deliver the Related Services,”] as per this invitation subject to any negotiations that may be carried out to finalize the contract.
+In response to the above invitation for direct contracting, we offer to supply the Goods, and deliver the Related Services, as per this invitation subject to any negotiations that may be carried out to finalize the contract.

 Eligibility

-If awarded the Contract, the Goods [add if applicable: “and Related Services,”] that we supply shall be sourced from an eligible country.
+If awarded the Contract, the Goods and Related Services, that we supply shall be sourced from an eligible country.

 We, along with any of our subcontractors, suppliers, consultants, manufacturers, or service providers for any part of the contract, are not subject to, and not controlled by any entity or individual that is subject to, a temporary suspension or a debarment imposed by the World Bank Group or a debarment imposed by the World Bank Group in accordance with the Agreement for Mutual Enforcement of Debarment Decisions between the World Bank and other development banks.
 Further, we are not ineligible under the Purchaser’s Country laws or official regulations or pursuant to a decision of the United Nations Security Council.